-Northern Californian singer-songwriter, Eric Anders, and southern Californian guitarist-composer, Mark O’Bitz, will release their twelve-song concept album, American Bardo, on July 31, 2020.
+Northern Californian singer-songwriter, Eric Anders, and southern Californian guitarist-composer, Mark O’Bitz, released their twelve-song concept album, American Bardo, on July 31, 2020.

 American Bardo was recorded, produced, and mixed by Mike Butler of San Diego.
 All the songs were written by Eric and Mark and inspired by George Saunders’ Mann-Booker-Prize-winning novel, Lincoln in the Bardo.
 All the songs on American Bardo are what Eric calls “readings” related to one or more of the characters in the novel.